-When you apply for admission to NSCAD by the fall deadline of March 1, you are automatically considered for Entrance Scholarships.
+When you apply for admission to NSCAD by the early deadline of March 1, you are automatically considered for Entrance Scholarships.
 The current range of individual entrance scholarships is $500 to $6000 and some awards are renewable for each of four years of study, making our top award approximately $25000!
-After each year of study at NSCAD, more scholarships will be availble for applicatioin by qualified students.
+After each year of study at NSCAD, more scholarships will be available for application by qualified students.

 The university awards about $100,000 annually to students, with more than 90 internal scholarships and bursaries available per academic year.
 External funding can also top $100,000 per year, with outside scholarships such as the Harrison McCain Scholarships in memory of Marion McCain, the Canada Graduate Awards, and other financial aid options.

 Travel SubsidyThe travel subsidy committee approves applications for about $12,000 per year in travel subsidies for individuals and class trips.
 Many students also receive student loans, direct grants and work bursaries.The Travel Subsidy application forms are available for download in the right hand column of this page and are to be submitted to the Office of Academic Affairs and Research.

 Student LoansThe Financial Aid Advisor in the Office of Student Experience can help you navigate the student loan system.
 Remember to ask for help early in the process so problems can be resolved before they become critical.

 In Canada, there are two types of government student loan programs offered: